Pfannkuchen/ScreenshotCompanion/README.md

 4. You can delete a Camera slot by pressing the respective red *X* button.
 The delete button will ask you if you are sure and you have to click the button a second time consecutive.

----
+## Credits

-We are working on this in our free time, so if you want to support us you can get one of our other assets. ♥
+We are working on this in our free time, so if you want to support us you can get one of our assets. ♥

 The Topicbird at the [Assetstore](http://u3d.as/gBa).

-For any feedback, please contact us at talk@thetopicbird.com.
-If you like this tool, feel free to leave a comment.
-We appreciate it :)